studentkittens/lncs-pandoc/paper.md

 ``Docker`` uses a overlay filesystem. ``Docker`` can use both ``aufs`` or ``btrfs``. ``aufs`` for example provides a read- and writable overlay over a normal filesystem which is only readable through ``aufs``.
-All written changes are cached until a synchronization is requested.
+All written changes are cached until synchronization is requested by the user.

 ![Shipyard screenshot](shipyard.png)